-Alumni & Family Weekend (AFW) is a 3-day event for alumni and families held in October.
-The weekend includes panel discussions with distinguished faculty, an evening of wine tasting, meetups with Irving and Rome faculty of the past and present, open classrooms, and more!Learn More
+Alumni & Family Weekend (AFW) is a 3-day event for alumni and families.
+The weekend includes panel discussions with distinguished faculty, an evening of wine tasting, meetups with Irving and Rome faculty of the past and present, open classrooms, and more!Save the Date for Alumni & Family Weekend 2024 - Sep 27-29, 2024.Learn More

 EnCore is a traveling lecture series, conducted by UD faculty in conjunction with the Alumni Relations Office.
 The lectures are offered to alumni in various cities across the U.S. and reframe topics from the Core curriculum in fresh perspectives.
 Each lecture is recorded and shared on Soundcloud.
 Recently, EnCore has moved to virtual events!
 View past virtual events on YouTube.
 Check out the UD Calendar to keep up with the latest EnCore Lectures.